NadhemBenhadjali/MindMate-Mental-Health-AI-System/README.md

-# LLaMA 3-8B Chat: Fine-Tuning and Testing
+# MindMate: Fine-Tuning and Testing
 # Mindmate Website Repository

 This repository contains the source code for the **Mindmate Website**.